podnov/wire-cucumber/README.md

 Given that wire mock response body is these recordsqu:
 Given that wire mock response content type is {string}
 Given that wire mock response header {string} is {string}
-Given that wire mock enters state {string}
+Given that wire mock enters invocation state {string}
 Given that wire mock is finalized

 Then I want to verify interactions with the wire mock named {string}